Layer-Edge/cosmos-evm/ibc/testing/README.md

 Each of these functions can be individually set to mock expected behaviour of a base application.
 The portID and scoped keeper for the `MockIBCApp` should be set within `MockIBCApp` before calling `NewIBCModule`.

-For example, if one wanted to test that the base application cannot affect the outcome of the `OnChanOpenTry` callback, the mock module base application callback could be updated as such:
+For example, if one wanted to edge that the base application cannot affect the outcome of the `OnChanOpenTry` callback, the mock module base application callback could be updated as such:

 ```go